BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **python is the best choice for the SAMMs** as Python is the most popular language (even can be considered as de-facto) among various engineering fields including the SAEs.

-A plugin style architecture for the SCs, SAs and SARs needs a type registration.
+A plugin style architecture for the EOs, SCs, SCLs, SAs and SARs needs a type registration.
 **Hence, the core framework shall provide the type registration.**

 The requirements arised from [the overview of the problem](#sec31) underline that the application